core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 On the other hand, a single application group may use multiple security groups.
 Thus, different messages targeting the resources of the application group can be protected with different security material.
 This can be convenient, for example, if the security groups differ with respect to the cryptographic algorithms and related parameters they use.
 In this case, a CoAP client can join just one of the security groups, based on what it supports and prefers, while a CoAP server in the application group would rather have to join all of them.

 Beyond this particular case, applications should be careful in associating a single application group to multiple security groups.
 In particular, it is NOT RECOMMENDED to use different security groups to reflect different access policies for resources in the same application group.

-That is, being a member of a security group actually grants access only to exchange secured messages and enables authentication of group members, while access control (authorization) to use resources in the application group belongs to a separate security domain.
-It has to be separately enforced by leveraging the resource properties or through dedicated access control credentials assessed by separate means.
+In fact, being a member of a security group actually grants access only to exchange secured messages and enables authentication of group members, while access control (authorization) to use resources in the application group belongs to a separate security domain.
+Therefore, access control to use resources in the application group should be separately enforced by leveraging the resource properties or through dedicated access control credentials assessed by separate means.

 {{fig-group-relation}} summarizes the relations between the different types of groups described above in Unified Modeling Language (UML) class diagram notation.
 The class attributes in square brackets are optionally defined.